rollbor/iotdb-client/README.md

 ## About version support
 Supports the latest version 1.3.1 of IoTDB and is also compatible with operations below version 1.0

+We will continue to update and keep in sync with the latest official IoTDB library in the future
 ## Overview

 This is the Rust client of Apache IoTDB.